frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 > - **`++i`** is the **pre-increment** operator, which increments the value of `i` first and then returns the incremented value.
 > - **`i++`** is the **post-increment** operator, which returns the current value of `i` first and then increments it.
 >
-> The main difference between the two is in performance when used in certain contexts, particularly with non-primitive types like iterators.
+> _The main difference between the two is in performance when used in certain contexts, particularly with non-primitive types like iterators_.
 Using `++i` is slightly more efficient than `i++` because `i++` might involve creating a temporary copy of the value before incrementing, while `++i` modifies the value directly.
 For example:
 >
 > ```cpp
 > int i = 0;